-With unemployment hitting a 17-year-low of 4.1%, much of the country is celebrating what appears to be a healthy economy.
-However, there’s one role that’s having a hard time keeping up in such a strong economy: recruiters, specifically blue-collar recruiters.
+The unemployment rate is the lowest it’s been since 1969, and much of the country is celebrating what appears to be a healthy economy.
+However, there’s one role that’s having a hard time keeping up in such a strong economy: recruiters, specifically for recruiting blue-collar workers.

 It’s a common practice to tell candidates to network, but when you need candidates more than candidates need you, it’s time to flip that advice.
 If you hire linemen or welders, make a contact at a training program in your area.
 That gives you an easy way to funnel qualified recent graduates into your system.

 When unemployment reaches low numbers, qualified applicants are more than likely clocking in at a different company.
-One way to fill your floor with great employees is by building great employee development programs.
+One way to fill your floor with skilled blue-collar employees is by building forward-thinking employee development programs.
 Many companies are developing training programs designed to funnel motivated people onto their work floors, and finding incredible success with these programs.

 If you haven’t already, it’s time to tighten up your hiring process.
-That’s because when unemployment is low, chances are that your candidates are interviewing at multiple companies.
+Because when unemployment is low, chances are that your candidates are interviewing at multiple companies.
 According to an MRINetwork study, it takes on average three interviews and six weeks just to send an offer!

-Being faster than other companies gives you the chance to offer a better interview experience, and tightening up your hiring process allows recruiters several advantages over rival employers!
+Being faster than other companies gives you the chance to offer a better interview experience, and tightening up your hiring process creates many advantages in blue-collar recruitment.

-The last thing you want is another recruiter reading these tips and poaching your qualified employees.
-It’s important to build a great work culture and keep your pay and benefits competitive as well.
-If you’re looking for more ways to boost employee engagement, consider some of the tips found here.
+The last thing you want is another recruiter reading these tips and poaching the skilled employees you’ve already found and invested in.
+It’s important to build a strong work culture and keep your pay and benefits competitive if you want to retain workers in a competitive labor market.

 But perhaps most importantly, blue-collar workers today are recognizing the shifting state of their industries, and they’re eager to learn the skills that will help them be successful in their changing roles.
 That means a lot of upskilling and reskilling to prepare for working with automation and AI technologies.